What’s the point of alcohol-free beers?

 A friend takes a four-pack of non-alcoholic beer to barbecues, along with his standard favourite alcoholic beverages, and he alternates between them.
 In terms of the effects of alcohol, this is equivalent to a glass of water between every drink – never going over the limit, being able to safely drive home and having no nasty after-effects in the morning.

-Someone else we know takes cold AF (alcohol-free) beers trail running.
+Someone else we know takes cold AF beers trail running.
 At the summit, with 10 kilometres still to run, he sits and enjoys a coldie.

 And why not?
 Yeast used to be less effective than it is today, which resulted in lower-alcohol beers that were historically consumed by labourers and workers for both hydration and nutrients – akin to sports drinks, full of carbohydrates and electrolytes.
 Here’s an interesting study on their additional health benefits, due to the probiotics and various botanicals in beer.

 In addition, alcohol-free beer contains many fewer calories than typical beer.
 A juicy hop bomb can be up to 80kcal/100ml, but even a standard Heineken lager is 35kcal.
 The AF beers we tried are mostly between 20–25kcal.
+Another reason to give dry July a whirl

 Is “alcohol free” really free of alcohol?